cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 ### Double Signing

-A double signing attack, also known as an equivocation, happens when a validator sends two different votes for a block in the same round of a consensus instance.
+A double signing attack, also known as an equivocation, occurs when a validator sends two different votes for a block in the same round of a consensus instance.
-The Tendermint consensus operates for each block height, with multiple rounds of voting per height, and voting twice in the same round is strictly prohibited.
+ The Tendermint consensus operates with multiple rounds of voting at each block height to determine the next block, and voting twice in the same round is strictly prohibited.

-When a node detects two votes from the same peer, it will use these two votes to create a `DuplicateVoteEvidence` evidence and gossip it to the other nodes in the network, see [Tendermint equivocation detection](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#L25).
+When a node detects two votes from the same peer, it will use these two votes to create a [`DuplicateVoteEvidence`](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/types/evidence.go#L35) evidence and gossip it to the other nodes in the network, see [Tendermint equivocation detection](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#L25).
-Each node will then verify the evidence according to the Tendermint rules defining a valid equivocation, and decide on adding the evidence to a block, see [Tendermint equivocation verification] (https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#L95).
+Each node will then verify the evidence according to the Tendermint rules that define a valid equivocation, and based on this verification, they will decide whether to add the evidence to a block.
  Note that validators sign their votes.
-It entails the the votes in a evidence must be correctly signed.
-In addition, the `ChainID` of the chain where the infraction occurred also used in the signature.
+This means that the votes in an evidence must be correctly signed.
+In addition, the ChainID of the chain where the infraction occurred is also used in the signature, see [Tendermint equivocation verification](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#L95).

-Once an evidence is committed to a block, the consensus layer will report the equivocation to the evidence module of the Cosmos SDK application layer.
-The application will in its turn punish the malicious validator using jailing, tombstoning and slashing, see [handleEquivocationEvidence](https://github.com/cosmos/cosmos-sdk/blob/19389505643500b25a5efeb02715c3deef9b6ede/x/evidence/keeper/infraction.go#L27C17-L27C43).
+Once a double signing evidence is committed to a block, the consensus layer will report the equivocation to the evidence module of the Cosmos SDK application layer.
+The application will, in turn, punish the malicious validator through jailing, tombstoning and slashing, see [handleEquivocationEvidence](https://github.com/cosmos/cosmos-sdk/blob/19389505643500b25a5efeb02715c3deef9b6ede/x/evidence/keeper/infraction.go#L27C17-L27C43).

 ## Decision